KarolisKrakys/cs225-final-project/README.md

 make;
 ./tests
 ```
+We throughouly tested our graph implementation to make sure that each of the functions is working, and to make sure that the files are being parsed properly to build the graph.
+Additionally, we tested BFS to make sure that it's always finding the shorted path for any given nodes.
+We were not able test
 # Results

 We have developed a working makefile, and properly read all of the data from the tsv and build a graph.